 Here’s something to watch out for- if you find yourself having more days of fatigue than not, you might want to scale back your workout duration, intensity, or frequency.

 And finally, if you are doing resistance band or weight lifting workouts you may need to take longer breaks in between sets of exercises.
-Just pause your tv or dvd, give yourself a minute and then get back to it.
-Slow and steady!
+Just pause your tv or DVD, give yourself a minute and then get back to it.

 Do you have a favorite summer activity?
 I would love to hear about it!
 Feel free to share it in the comments or send me an email 🙂